 When moving over to a low carb diet, you’ll need an alternative to all-purpose flour in recipes.
 The most common substitutes are almond flour (also known as almond meal) and coconut flour.
 But many wonder which flour is better.

+Before taking a closer look at these wheat flour substitutes, it’s important to note that neither should be a substitute for real meals.
 Meats and vegetables need to be your primary intake to acquire quality nutrients.

-Low Carb Flours: Almond Flour vs Coconut Flour
+Carbs in Almond Flour Vs Coconut Flour

 Both coconut flour and almond flour are similar in macronutrient composition.

 How Many Carbs in Coconut Flour?

 Coconut flour has 4 grams of fat, 4 grams of protein, 16 grams of carbohydrates, and 10 grams of fiber for each 1/4 cup.

 The recommended serving size for coconut flour is 2 tablespoons or 15 grams.
 And a serving has about 8 grams of carbs with 5 grams fiber and 1 gram sugar.
 So each serving has about 3 grams of net carbs.

 Almond flour is opposite of coconut flour.
 It has 14 grams of fat, 6 grams of protein, 6 grams of carbohydrates, and 3 grams of fiber for every 1/4 cup.

 A serving of almond flour is about 3 tablespoons or 15 grams.
 And 2 grams is fiber and 1 gram is sugar.
 Therefore, net carbs per serving is only 1 gram.